 This course was created by Tim Grey.
 We're honored to host this training in our library.
 Watch more courses in this series here.

-For many photographers myself included the prefered method of sharing a digital photo is through a print.
-In some aspects this probably comes form a simple from of nostalgia.
-After all, I got my start working in a wet dark room producing prints as essentially the only method for actually being able to share my images.
-But the bottom line is that when we think of a photographic image, we tend to think of a photographic print, and so it makes sense that we'd want to share our images as prints.
+(xylophone plays) - [Voiceover] For many photographers, myself included, the preferred method of sharing a digital photo is through a print.
+In some respects, this probably comes from a simple form of nostalgia.
+After all, I got my start working in a wet dark room producing prints as essentially the only method for actually being able to share my images but the bottom line is that when we think of a photographic image, we tend to think of a photographic print and so it makes sense that we want to share our images as prints.

-Once you have those images on the film strip, you can then switch to the print module using the module picker up on the top panel.
-And that will take you to the print module where you can specify the layout, the overall appearance of the final printed image.
-In this case, for example, I have a single image.
-That will be printed as an eight by ten, on a single sheet of paper.
-Very simple, and that is achieved essentially in most cases, by simply choosing a template over on the template browser, and then printing.
+Once you have those images on the film strip, you can then switch to the print module using the module picker up on the top panel and that will take you to the print module where you can specify the layout, the overall appearance of the final printed image.
+In this case, for example, I have a single image that will be printed as an 8x10 on a single sheet of paper.
+Very simple and that is achieved essentially in most cases by simply choosing a template over on the template browser and then printing.